shekinahmanyi/shekinahmanyi/README.md

 ### Hi there 👋

-I am called Shekinah Manyi✨
+I am called Shekinah Manyi and I love the MERN Stack✨

 I am a passionate Software Developer and Tech enthusiast from Cameroon.